 Open Carry

-Open carry without a permit is legal.
-However, you will need a CCW license to carry a loaded firearm in any vehicle.
-Any vehicle means cars, buses, and trains.
+Yes, open carry without a permit is legal.
 The minimum age for open carry is 21.

 The Law 29-11.7-704